mne-tools/mne-nirs/doc/index.rst

 Acknowledgements
 ----------------

-This package is built on top of many other great packages.
+This library is built on top of other great packages.
 If you use MNE-NIRS you should also acknowledge these packages.

 MNE: https://mne.tools/dev/overview/cite.html